yakovypg/CC2025-Server/README.md

 ## Quick Start

+First, ensure that `openssl`, `sed`, `bash`, `cp`, and `cd` are installed on your system.
+These utilities are used in the [configure.sh](./configure.sh) script, which creates certificates and files with environment variables.
+If you prefer not to install these utilities, you can manually create the necessary files and skip the first step described below.

 The easiest way to start the server is presented in the following steps:
 1. Configure the project using `bash ./configure.sh`.
 2. Initialize the packages with `yarn init`.